brew tap adds more repositories to the list of formulae that

 back the ‘homebrew-‘ prefix whenever it’s necessary.

-If you would like to prioritize a tap over
+If you would like to prioritise a tap over

 homebrew/core, you can use